Admin Performance

 Reduce Heartbeat Frequency

-Changing Heartbeat from 15s to 120s cuts background admin-ajax requests by 87%.
+Changing Heartbeat from 15s to 120s cuts background admin-ajax requests by 87% (editor tabs, 15s to 120s).
 Most sites won't notice any difference in functionality.

 Disable Dashboard Widgets